Ollecram-Friends/JuliaPkgTemplates/julia_CI.md

 Read the following section for details about the last point.

-### How to setup a GitHub Actions self-hosted runner
+### How to setup a GitHub Actions self-hosted runners

 After you have created your organization, let do the following to setup a ***self-hosted runner***
 1. Sign-in into GitHub with your ***user account***